Julian-JJ/LLM_Look_Ahead_Classification/README.md

 ### Citing

-If you use the data or the model, please cite,
+If you feel this information is helpful, please cite
 ```
-@inproceedings{Jiang2024ICWSM,
+@inproceedings{JiangLASI2024,
   title={Look Ahead Text Understanding and LLM Stitching},
   author={Junlin Jiang, Xin Li},
   year={2024},
-  booktitle={ICWSM},
+  booktitle={International AAAI Conference on Web and Social Media},
 }
 ```